Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Introduction

 \section{Introduction}

-The observation of lepton flavor transformation of solar neutrinos has played a decisive role in uncovering the phenomenon of neutrino oscillations~\cite{Cleveland:1998wc, Hirata:1989zj, Abdurashitov:1999zd, Hampel:1998xg,Altmann:2005ix,PhysRevD.94.052010,Ahmad:2002jz}.
-Solar neutrino flavor conversion is well described by the Mikheyev-Smirnov-Wolfenstein (MSW) mechanism in matter and neutrino mixing~\cite{Mikheev:1986gs,Wolfenstein:1977ue}.
-Uncontroversial experimental evidence that neutrinos oscillate exists for atmospheric neutrinos~\cite{Kajita:2016cak}, as well as neutrinos produced at accelerators~\cite{Feldman:2013vca} and nuclear reactors~\cite{Mariani:2012cb}.
-However, while reactor anti-neutrino oscillations at the L/E solar frequency, where L is the distance traveled and E is the neutrino energy, have been clearly established by KamLAND~\cite{Eguchi:2002dm}, a definitive experimental signature of solar neutrino flavor conversion able to completely rule out other non-standard conversion mechanisms is still missing.

-Predicted signatures of MSW-LMA solar neutrino oscillations include the observation of MSW electron neutrino regeneration of solar neutrinos traversing the Earth (the so-called {\it day-night} effect), and a characteristic turn-up of the electron neutrino survival probability below 3 MeV.
-A first evidence of day-night asymmetry of the $^8$B solar neutrino rate was recently reported by Super-Kamiokande~\cite{Abe:2016nxk}.
-The transition region for electron solar neutrino survival probability continues to elude direct experimental investigation.
-Thus the study of $^8$B solar neutrinos with low energy threshold (alongside that of CNO neutrinos) is important to test fundamental properties of neutrinos as well as the detailed workings of solar fusion.

 Borexino detects solar neutrinos with the lowest energy threshold of all solar neutrino experiments to date.
-It has measured, in order of increasing energy, the $pp$, $^7$Be, and $pep$ neutrino interaction rates~\cite{Arpesella:2008mt, Collaboration:2011nga, Bellini:2014uqa, Bellini:2013lnn}, and the $^8$B neutrino interaction rate of neutrinos above $\sim$3 MeV~\cite{Bellini:2008mr}.
-The measured electron flavor survival probability of solar neutrinos is fully compatible with the MSW-LMA neutrino oscillation picture by which low energy $pp$, $^7$Be, and $pep$ neutrinos undergo {\it vacuum oscillations} and $^8$B experience enhanced MSW resonant {\it matter} conversion.

-Borexino detects solar neutrinos via $\nu-e$ elastic scattering in liquid scintillator.
-The 3~MeV electron recoil threshold used in this study approaches (from above) the yet unexplored energy region where MSW predicts the {\it matter-to-vacuum oscillation} electron survival probability upturn to occur.
-Available low-threshold measurements by Borexino \cite{Bellini:2008mr} and SNO \cite{Aharmim:2011vm} might suggest a deviation from this prediction, although with limited discriminating power.
-Exploring this region is hence of great interest because of the sensitivity to new physics, including non-standard neutrino interactions \cite{Minakata:2010be} and light sterile neutrinos \cite{PhysRevD.69.113002, deHolanda:2010am}.
+Recently, Borexino has performed a new comprehensive measurement of pp-chain solar neutrinos \cite{Agostini:2018uly}, improving previous results on $pp$, $^7$Be, and $pep$ neutrino interaction rates~\cite{Arpesella:2008mt, Collaboration:2011nga, Bellini:2014uqa, Bellini:2013lnn}, $^8$B neutrinos above $\sim$3 MeV~\cite{Bellini:2008mr}, and setting a limit on the neutrino flux produced by the $^3$He-proton fusion (\textit{hep}).
+With its latest set of measurements, Borexino has provided a robust test of the Standard Solar Model (SSM) \cite{Vinyoles:2016djt} and more precisely probed the flavor conversion of solar neutrinos, described well by the Mikheyev-Smirnov-Wolfenstein (MSW) mechanism in matter coupled with neutrino mixing~\cite{Mikheev:1986gs,Wolfenstein:1977ue}.